bkocis/advance-your-python/README.md

+### Small example for using OOP in python
+___

-# On object-oriented programming in python
+## On object-oriented programming in python

-This repository contains a small number of examples of beginner level topcis on the theme of classes in python.
+This repository contains a small number of examples of beginner level topics on the theme of classes in python.